Deepak195kumar/reactPrep/JS/JSinterviewPREP.md

 const arr = ['1', "hello", 20.3, 4];
 const splicedArr = arr.splice(1,2);
-console.log(splicedArr);//['hello',20.3] //second index is included but in slice[o/p:'hello'] it won't include console.log(arr); //['1',4] //modify the actual array but in slice it won't modify as it create shallow cpy
+console.log(splicedArr);//['hello',20.3] //second index is included console.log(arr); //['1',4] it will modify the array - splice

+but in slice[o/p:'hello'] it won't include
+// in slice it won't modify as it create shallow cpy

 ## Function